dlschwartz/cv/e-digitalResearch.md

 - This project is a nearly-1500 item controlled vocabulary of keyword concepts.
-I am responsible for adapting and expanding the keyword list of the Comprehensive Bibliography of Syriac Christianity, organizing the concepts into a taxonomy according to the SKOS (Simple Knowledge Organization System) vocabulary, curating metadata on these concepts, and integrating this material into the Syriaca.org data graph.
+I am responsible for adapting and expanding the keyword list of the Comprehensive Bibliography of Syriac Christianity, organizing the concepts into a taxonomy according to the standard of the
+SKOS (Simple Knowledge Organization System) vocabulary, curating metadata on these concepts, and integrating this material into the Syriaca.org data graph.